sydney-machine-learning/autoencoders_remotesensing/README.md

 # Remote sensing stacked autoencoder and clustering framework for geological mapping

-**Remote sensing framework for Geological mapping via Stacked Autoencoders (SAE) and Clustering**<br>
-Sandeep Nagar, Ehsan Farahbakhsh, Joseph Awange, and Rohitash Chandrad<br>

-Abstract: This paper proposes a framework based on different dimensionality reduction methods, including principal component analysis, canonical autoencoders, stacked autoencoders, and the k-means clustering algorithm to generate clustered maps using multispectral remote sensing data which are interpreted as lithological maps.

 This repository provides code and supplementary materials for the paper entitled 'Remote sensing framework for lithological mapping via stacked autoencoders and clustering'.
+We present a framework based on different dimensionality reduction methods, including principal component analysis, canonical autoencoders, stacked autoencoders, and the k-means clustering algorithm to generate clustered maps using multispectral remote sensing data which are interpreted as lithological maps.

 ## Requirements